devonxiong/causal-anova/README.md

 ## Interpreting the Output
 - **Total explainability ξ(S)** for a subset *S* estimates the share of outcome variability attributable to the nodes in *S*.
 Values near 0 indicate that the subset barely influences the outcome; values near 1 indicate that it accounts for nearly all of the variation.
 - **Interaction terms** capture synergy: how much a group of nodes explains *beyond* what their marginal scores add up to.
 These are non-negative in expectation, though small negative values can occur from estimation noise (they are clamped to 0 for Venn plotting).
+Interaction terms are derived deterministically from the total scores via inclusion-exclusion, so no standard error is reported for them (shown as `—` in the table).
 - **The Venn diagram** visualizes the decomposition: each region shows the corresponding total or interaction score, rounded to four decimal places.
+Note that the circles are labeled with the raw scores rather than mutually exclusive areas - the region for node A displays the full ξ(A), not ξ(A) minus its interactions - so the numbers should be read as annotations, not as additive areas in the standard Venn sense.

 ## Example